peteroupc/peteroupc.github.io/bernsupp.md

     Other choices for this polynomial are given in the page [**"Approximations in Bernstein Form"**](https://peteroupc.github.io/bernapprox.html).

-    Whatever polynomial is used, the polynomial's coefficients must all lie on the closed unit interval.
+    Whatever polynomial is used, the polynomial's Bernstein coefficients must all lie on the closed unit interval.

     The polynomial can be in _homogeneous form_ (also known as _scaled Bernstein_ form (Farouki and Rajan 1988)[^11]) instead of in Bernstein form, with _scaled Bernstein coefficients_ $s_0, ..., s_n$, as long as $0\le s_i\le{n\choose i}$ where $0\le i\le n$.

-2. The rest of the process is to toss heads with probability equal to that polynomial, given its coefficients.
+2. The rest of the process is to toss heads with probability equal to that polynomial, given its Bernstein coefficients.
 To do this, first flip the input coin _n_ times, and let _j_ be the number of times the coin returned 1 this way.

 3. Then, with probability equal to&mdash;

-    - the polynomial's Bernstein coefficient at position _j_, or
+    - the polynomial's Bernstein coefficient at position _j_ (which will be $f(j/n)$ in the case of the Bernstein polynomial $B_n(f)$), or
     - the polynomial's scaled Bernstein coefficient at position _j_, divided by choose(_n_, _j_)

     (0&le;_j_&le;_n_), return 1.
 Otherwise, return 0.

-    This coefficient will be $f(j/n)$ in the case of the Bernstein polynomial $B_n(f)$.
-If the coefficient can be an irrational number, see "[**Algorithms for General Irrational Constants**](https://peteroupc.github.io/bernoulli.html#Algorithms_for_General_Irrational_Constants)" for ways to exactly sample a probability equal to that irrational number.
+    If the Bernstein or scaled Bernstein coefficient can be an irrational number, see "[**Algorithms for General Irrational Constants**](https://peteroupc.github.io/bernoulli.html#Algorithms_for_General_Irrational_Constants)" for ways to exactly sample a probability equal to that irrational number.

 > **Notes:**
 >